chickensouple/chickensouple.github.io/content/posts/einstein_notation/index.md

 - Any time a summation index appears multiple times, the notation will multiply the values together and sum across those axes.
     - Thus, any axes addressed by the same index, say i, must have the same length.

-Some additional caveats to remember:
-- If there are no summation indices, there is no sum in the resulting expression.
+# Einstein Notation Extra Information
+This section contains some additional information that may be helpful.
+Again, this applies to numpy explicit mode evaluation.

+If every index is free (every index to the left of "->" is also to the right of "->") then there is no summation indices to sum over.
 This allows an expression like "ij->ji" to express transposition.
+In the "Core Notation Equation" we will get something like
+$$ A_{ji} = B_{ij}$$
+where the sum drops away because there are no summation indices.

+Similarily, we can extract the diagonal of a matrix into a vector with an expression like "ii->i".
+The "Core Notation Equation" to think of is
+$$ A_{i} = B_{ii} $$
+where, again, the sum drops away because there are no summation indices.

+If every index is summed over, then there will be no indices to the right of the "->".
+This indicates we are summing over all indices.
-- If the output is a scalar, there is nothing to write after the arrow.
-An expression like "ij->" will simply sum up all the elements in a matrix.
+For example, an expression like "ij->" will simply sum up all the elements in the matrix.
+The "Core Notation Equation" here is

-Note: Numpy explicit mode happens when an arrow "->" is in the expression.
-If it is not, these rules do not apply.
-I would recommend always using numpy explicit mode.
+$$ A = \sum_{ij} B_ij  $$

+One extra feature of numpy einstein notation is to indicate broadcasting via ellipsis.
+A "..." indicates all the remaining indices positionally.
+For example, for an N dimensional array
+- "i...": the "..." refers to the last (N-1) dimensions
+- "ij...": the "..." refers to the last (N-2) dimensions
+- "...i": the "..." refers to the first (N-1) dimensions
+- "i...j": the "..." refers to the middle (N-2) dimensions

+This is very useful when dealing with operations where the core operation is only happening in a few dimensions and every other dimension is more for "structure."
+A common example is say to multiply a batch of data by a single matrix (useful for lots of neural networks) of size (N_in, N_out).

+The expression "...ij,jk->...ik" will work for all of the following shapes for the data:
+- (A, N_in) : which is just singular piece of data
+- (B, A, N_in) : a batch of B data each of shape (A, N_in)
+- (B_1, B_2, A, N_in): a batch of (B_1*B_2) data each of shape (A, N_in) where the batch is spread over a 2d grid.

 # Examples